akkwok2099/capstone_grocery_market/README.md

 - [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is the extension we"ll use to handle cross origin requests from our frontend server.

 - [Flask-Swagger-UI](https://github.com/swagger-api/swagger-ui) is a collection of HTML, JavaScript, and CSS assets that dynamically generate beautiful documentation from a Swagger-compliant API.

+- [Flask-Migrate](https://flask-migrate.readthedocs.io/en/latest/) is used for SQLAlchemy database migrations for Flask applications using Alembic.

+- [Flask-Authlib-Client](https://docs.authlib.org/en/latest/client/flask.html) is a Flask extension that adds support for separate authorization/resource servers.
+It extends authlib's flask integration.

+- [Python-Jose-Cryptodome](https://pypi.org/project/python-jose-cryptodome/) is a JOSE, which is a framework intened to provide a method to securely transfer claims between parties, implementation in Python using pycryptodome instead pycrypto.

 ## Database Setup
-With Postgres running, restore a database using the trivia.psql file provided.
+With Postgres running, restore a database using the grocery.sql file provided.
 From the backend folder in terminal run:
 ```bash
 psql grocery_market < grocery.psql
 ```